Home » Michigan Travel Regions » Northern Michigan » Headlands International Dark Sky Park: A Local’s Guide (Free, Open 24/7)

 • 📍 Address: 15675 Headlands Rd, Mackinaw City, MI 49701 | official website

-• 🌊 Setting: ~550 acres on 2+ miles of Lake Michigan shoreline at the Straits of Mackinac
+• 🌊 Setting: ~550 acres on more than two miles of undeveloped Lake Michigan shoreline at the Straits of Mackinac

-• 🌟 Why it matters: the 6th International Dark Sky Park in the US (9th in the world), certified May 2011
+• 🌟 Why it matters: one of the first ten International Dark Sky Parks in the world, certified in 2011

 Why Headlands Stands Out